 Vitamins A, B and C

 Although dogs can make their own vitamin C, older dogs and dogs with health problems can benefit from supplementation.
 Vitamin C is essential for cell growth and repair.
-When using vitamin C for dogs, choose one that is ascorbic acid, such as Wholistic Pet Organics Ester-C Supplement.
+When using vitamin C for dogs, choose one that is ascorbic acid, such as Wholistic Pet Organics Ester-C Supplement (link below).

 B vitamins are also important for coat health.
 Vitamin B7 (Biotin) is particularly beneficial to the health of skin and hair.